-When it comes to telemarketing or marketing, in general, there are laws that govern and coordinate such practices.
+When it comes to telemarketing or marketing, in general, some laws govern and coordinate such practices.
 TCPA is one of such rules that govern telemarketing relationships between the marketer and the consumer.
 In order to protect the privacy of customers, the TCPA was ordained back in 1991.
-These regulations are aimed at telemarketers to respect the privacy of individuals and the was that they may solicit their customers.
+These regulations are aimed at telemarketers to respect the privacy of individuals, and the was that they may solicit their customers.
 Anyone that violates the TCPA act is subject to fines and it depends on the level of harassment caused by the caller.
 It is therefore important for any telemarketer to understand how the TCPA act works so that they get themselves into trouble.

 The TCPA (Telephone Consumer Protection Act) was enacted by the federal communications commission to protect consumers from receiving unwanted telemarketing calls without permission.
 Even though the act was formed since 1991, it has been reviewed in recent years and some changes have been made to the old regulations and new ones have been added.
 Anyone or company that violates the TCPA regulations may have to pay a fine of about $500-$1500.
 In some cases, companies may be fined up to a sum of thirty million.
 Any company who’s not aware of the TCPA act should definitely educate themselves right away, if not someday they’ll definitely pay a huge price for violating the TCPA rules.

 What Does The TCPA Do?

 TCPA provides rules to the telemarketing industry in different ways.
 It governs various telemarketing practices in different ways, this includes; phone calls, text messages, pre-recorded calls, auto-dialed calls, and unsolicited faxes.
 They also created a Do Not Call List; telemarketers are not allowed to call individuals who unsubscribed from their calling list.

 Who Does The TCPA Affect?